The American Griot Project Residency Program - Because Your Story Matters

 Looking for a way to make history come to life for your students?

 Oral history, communications, and creative writing come together in The American Griot Project, an empowering arts-based curriculum that honors the stories of those who have previously been silenced.
 This program allows RAC educators to instruct students in interview skills, historical research, poetic craft, and dramatic interpretation.

 The original theme for the American Griot Project was "women of the Jim Crow era."
 Poet, Maria James-Thiaw, founder of Reclaim Artist Collective, interviewed a variety of phenomenal women (griots) about their memories and contributions to the movement.
-The women ranged in ages from 65 to 95 and were Christian, Jewish, black and white. * We refer to our storytellers as "griots," in the West African tradition, of those that kept the history of and for their people and told it in the form of poetry and song.
+The women ranged in ages from 65 to 95 and were Christian, Jewish, black, and white.
+We refer to our storytellers as "griots," in the West African tradition, because griots keep the history of a people and tell their stories using poetry and music.

 James-Thiaw says, "Remembering their sacrifices can help us appreciate the freedoms we enjoy and give us the strength to stand up for justice in these difficult times."